 Chair Hebert asked what was happening with the old munitions buildings and tower on the site and Mr. Peterson said the bunkers were being used by Fish and Game for storage and the cost of removing them would not be worthwhile.
-He said tower was the National Guard's responsibility, which they would remove, however Fish and Wildlife hired a private contractor to remove the asbestos materials and other contaminants in the buildings out on Fabyan Point.
+He said the tower was the National Guard's responsibility, which they would remove, however Fish and Wildlife hired a private contractor to remove the asbestos materials and other contaminants in the buildings out on Fabyan Point.
 He said his main goal this winter was to get rid of the buildings that were a public hazard.
 Ms. Lamson asked about the old Margeson Estate on the way to Woodman's Point and Mr. Peterson replied that it would be removed.
 Chair Hebert said the building used to be the old Sportsmen's' club when the Air Force Base was in operation.

-Board member, Jim Weiner asked if funding for the expansion of the New England Cottontail had been funded and Mr. Peterson said the State received funding specifically for the restoration of the New England Cottontail.
+Board member, Jim Weiner asked how the expansion of the New England Cottontail had been funded and Mr. Peterson said the State received funding specifically for the restoration of the New England Cottontail.

-Mr. Weiner asked if funding for the herring run or the oyster rehabilitation in Great Bay were still open and Mr. Peterson said the herring run was inexpensive and UNH's oyster restoration was receiving Federal and The Nature Conservancy grants.
+Mr. Weiner asked if funding for the herring run or the oyster rehabilitation in Great Bay were still open and Mr. Peterson said the herring run was inexpensive and UNH's oyster restoration was receiving Federal grants and grants from The Nature Conservancy.

 Vice-Chair Cross asked if there was any issue with the quality of the water coming in from the airbase to the ponds.
 Mr. Peterson replied that there had been issues with the use of de-icers on the planes and runways, but there was nothing new.
-Ms. Peggy Lamson of Little Bay Road and Town representative on the Pease Development Authority board said McIntyre Brook was cleaned on a yearly basis and tested.
+Ms. Lamson said she was the Town representative for the Pease Development Authority board and McIntyre Brook was cleaned on a yearly basis and tested.